ThreeMammals/Ocelot/docs/features/configuration.rst

 Additionally after reading static configuration from various sources such as, remote file systems, remote storages or cloudages, you can rewrite options to the configuration.

 Ocelot does not provide a fluent syntax to build configuration on fly as other products do.
-However, it is possible to inject a ``FileConfiguration`` object during Ocelot startup using the :ref:`di-configuration-addocelot` with a special parameter:
+However, it is possible to inject a ``FileConfiguration`` object during Ocelot startup using the :ref:`di-configuration-addocelot-methods` with a special parameter:

 .. code-block:: csharp